junyang42/Project_1/README.md

 #### by Araceli Buenrostro, Arthur Chan, and Jun Yang

 ## Project Outline
-1. Explore historical time pattern of red light citation data
+1. Explore historical time pattern of red light camera citation data
-2. How Chicago compares with other cities
+2. How Chicago compared with other cities
 3. Citation counts compared to traffic pattern
 4. How weather may affect citation counts
 5. Hot spots/pattern across the city